GEOG 2138 - Population and Health

 Ground Level Napier Building, Room G34, Phone 831 34109

-Course Learning Outcomes1.
-An understanding of the demographic and geographical perspectives in the study of health in Australia
+1. An understanding of the demographic and geographical perspectives in the study of population health;

-2. To provide the empirical knowledge and theoretical background to examine the distribution and determinants of health and mortality in global populations
+2. An understanding of the theoretical background and empirical knowledge to examine the linkages between the distribution and determinants of health, fertility and mortality in the world populations;

-3. An understanding of the variations between different sub-groups of the population and spatial areas.
+3. An understanding of health and healthcare variations between different sub-groups of the population in Australia and also in other parts of the world.

-4. To provide analytical tools to understand the patterns of disease and health and the allocation of health resources and the location of health services.
+4. An ability to employ analytical tools to examine the patterns of disease and health and the allocation of health resources and the location of health services.

-5. To assess health policy in Australia at national, state and regional levels which can impinge upon the health and well-being of sub-groups of the population.
+5. An ability to assess health policy in Australia at national, state and regional levels which can impinge upon the health and well-being of sub-groups of the population.

-6. An ability to research issues relating to health and develop high quality written skills
+6. An ability to address the issues relating to migration, climate change and health and develop critical thinking and high quality written skills.

-7. To interpret health and disease patterns and consider interventions to address health problems for future planning–solving skills
+7. An ability to interpret health and disease patterns and suggest effective policy and interventions to address health problems for future planning – problem-solving skills.

 University Graduate Attributes